 Most fruits, including watermelon, apples, grapes, pears, and citrus, are safe to eat during pregnancy.
 However, washing them thoroughly and choosing ripe, fresh fruits is crucial to minimise the risk of foodborne illnesses.

-Some pregnancy superfoods include leafy greens (spinach, kale), avocados, berries, nuts and seeds, legumes, whole grains, yoghurt, and lean protein sources.
+Some pregnancy superfoods include leafy greens (spinach, kale), avocados, berries, nuts and seeds, legumes, whole grains, yoghurt, and lean protein.
 Also, including watermelon seeds during pregnancy can provide a source of essential nutrients and fibre that contribute to a well-rounded diet.
-These foods are packed with nutrients beneficial for the mother and the developing baby.
+These foods are packed with beneficial nutrients for the mother and the growing baby.

 Foods naturally packed with folic acid include leafy green vegetables, citrus fruits, beans, peas, lentils, fortified cereals, and whole grains.
 These foods are excellent sources of this vital nutrient for pregnancy.